datagubbe/dged/README.md

 ## Development Setup

-The editor is built using BSD make so that needs to be installed.
+The editor is built using BSD make (specifically bmake) so that needs to be installed.

 To enable syntax highlighting (default) you will also need the tree-sitter library installed.